Installation process

 Step 3: Change into the chart directory

-The previous tar command will have created a pharia-ai directory containing all the dependencies and default values.yaml
+The previous tar command creates a pharia-ai directory containing all the dependencies and a default values.yaml file.
+Change into this directory with the cd pharia-ai command.

 Configure the Helm chart

-You will find additional comments and documentation on suitable config overrides directly added to the respective sections of the bundled values.yaml
+You can find additional comments and documentation on suitable configuration overrides in the relevant sections of the values.yaml/values-override.yaml file.

 Configure Ingress